 Front Door Decor

 Keep your first Memorial Day simple: a decked-out door that captures the spirit of the holiday.
 This means lots of red, white, and blue, plus a sign wishing guests all the best on Memorial Day.
-Depending on your front door, you might even be able to use wall decals, which are extraordinarily easy to apply and remove — and apply again in time for the Fourth of July.
+Depending on your front door, you might even be able to use wall decals, which are extraordinarily easy to apply and remove — and apply again in time for other patriot holidays like the Fourth of July or Veterans Day.
 Otherwise, you can always hang a wreath, which we’ll explain in more detail below.

 Patriotic Wreaths